9 Family-Friendly Ski Areas Near NYC For Your Next Winter Getaway

-Want to jump in the car and be on the slopes in less than an hour?
-Campgaw Mountain is your place.
-This tiny slip of a slope is about 20 miles north of the George Washington Bridge so it's perfect for a day trip.
-This is a great destination if your kids are young or just learning to ski.
+Jump in the car and be on the slopes in less than an hour.
+Campgaw Mountain is a tiny slip of a slope about 20 miles north of the George Washington Bridge, so it's perfect for a day trip.
+Campgaw is an excellent destination if your kids are young or just learning to ski.
 There's a designated beginner area with magic carpets for transporting little (or big) kids back up the hill.
-Individual and group lessons are also available, and there's a special children's program for ages 4-6.
-Campgaw can get busy, but it's definitely not as crowded as some of the bigger resorts.
+Individual and group lessons are available, and there's a children's program for ages 4-6.
+Campgaw can get busy, but it's not as crowded as some of the larger resorts.

-Windham's ski school is ranked among the best in the country.
-Your kids will be in good hands at the Children's Learning Center, which provides lessons for ages 4-12.
-Children ages 2-7 can be dropped off at the center for half- or full-day supervision, too, while you freely explore the 53 trails.
-Windham is a family-friendly resort with many wonderful services, such as a full-service ski shop, choice of eight dining facilities and nearby lodging, so it's a great choice for a weekend getaway.
+Your kids will be in good hands at Windham's Children's Learning Center, which provides lessons for ages 3-14.
+Children ages 2-6 can be dropped off at the center for half- or full-day supervision, too, while you freely explore the 54 trails.
+Windham is a family-friendly resort with exceptional amenities, including an adventure park, full-service ski shop, multiple dining facilities, and nearby lodging.
+It's a welcoming choice for a weekend getaway.

 RELATED: Best Snow Tubing Spots Near NYC